Updates 06/01/21 - Updates have been made to some Council Housing Services following the latest government restrictions from Tuesday 5 January 2021.

-From Wednesday 22nd July 2020, we are now able to accept routine repairs.
+We are currently accepting Emergency, Urgent and Routine repairs.
 If you or a member of your household are displaying symptoms of Coronavirus and have chosen to self-isolate, please tell us when reporting a repair.

 You can also Report a Repair online.

-We are currently working our way through a back-log of routine repairs that were reported to us prior to the Government's lockdown on 24th March.
-We thank tenants for their patience during this time and will complete all routine repairs as soon as possible.
+We are currently working our way through a back-log of routine repairs and we thank tenants for their patience during this time and will complete all routine repairs as soon as possible.

-Gas Repairs – Our gas contractor Sure Maintenance is continuing to attend planned services and emergency repairs, subject to screening questions.
+Gas/Oil Repairs – Our gas and oil contractor Sure Maintenance is continuing to attend planned services and emergency repairs, subject to screening questions.

 For gas related repairs, please call Sure Maintenance direct on 0800 083 3743.